sebwiethoff/test/README.md

 continuous deployment requires tremendous discipline and can greatly enhance software quality, by applying a rigorous set of standards to every change to prevent regressions, outages, or harm to key business metrics.

 By making a few simple investments and process changes, any development team can be on their way to continuous deployment.
 It’s the journey, not the destination, that counts.
 Here’s the why and how, in five steps

+# Continuous deployment

+is closely related to Continuous Integration and refers to keeping your application deployable at any point or even automatically releasing to a test or production environment if the latest version passes all automated tests.

 1. Continuous integration server: